In the Stars (Icona Pop song)

-"In the Stars" is a song by Swedish duo Icona Pop from their second studio album This Is...
+"In the Stars" is a song by Swedish synth-pop duo Icona Pop from their second studio album This Is...
 Icona Pop (2013).
 The song was written by the duo, Jarrad Rogers, Fransisca Hall, and Anjulie Persaud.
 The remix of the song, titled "In the Stars (Galaxy Mix)", was released for digital download and streaming on 3 September 2013 through TEN, Big Beat, and Atlantic as the promotional single.

 Personnel

 Credits adapted from Tidal and Genius.